Crate romu

 §SIMD

-The crate currently provides three generators that tries to use auto vectorization to speed up the generation of large amounts of random numbers.
+The crate provides a wide generator that tries to speed up the generation for large amount of random numbers by trying to utilize SIMD instructions.

-The nightly only feature unstable_simd uses the core::simd create to implement the SIMD.
-Users should test the available generators for their workload and verify if they can accelerate them using the SIMD functionality.
+The nightly only feature unstable_simd uses the core::simd crate to implement the SIMD.

 §Features